-The organisers say: 'This is an invitation to us all to wholeheartedly join in a celebration that will take us right to the He(a)rt of what community psychology is about, both in terms of the core ethos and values of community psychology; but also in terms of how what we will share there will touch our hearts, and move us, or transport us, to new and exciting places in our practices, in our connections and in our lives.
+Last year, the organisers said: 'This is an invitation to us all to wholeheartedly join in a celebration that will take us right to the heart of what community psychology is about, both in terms of the core ethos and values of community psychology; but also in terms of how what we will share there will touch our hearts, and move us, or transport us, to new and exciting places in our practices, in our connections and in our lives.

 'In line with the key values of community psychology, we wish this festival to take place in the spirit of Ubuntu – ‘I am because we are’.
 Therefore, we are working to organise a festival that will be an inclusive, accessible and diverse community event and that has at its heart social justice and inclusion.
 We very much hope that you will want to be part of this.'

 To mark the Festival, why not join us on a themed trawl of our archive?

 A discussion with Sally Zlotowitz on 'psychology for social change'

 A renewal of ethics – Mark Burton's award article

 Life as a community psychologist supporting brain injured people in rural Wales

 Charting the 'mind and body economic'

 The impact of austerity on a British council estate